 Plot: An anthology horror series also known as ‘Screaming Lessons’, a mysterious girl named Yomi introduces us to many short creepy and frightening horror stories.

-Reasons for Rating: I love this manga.
+Breakdown: I love this manga.
 I love horror anthologies as a whole, but this one is really great.

-It’s difficult to really explain this series in a review format since it’s a collection of (usually) separate stories, but most of the stories are incredibly interesting, thought-provoking and scary.
+It’s difficult to explain this series in a review format since it’s a collection of (usually) separate stories, but most of the stories are incredibly interesting, thought-provoking and scary.
 That’s not to say that all of them were gems.
 There were some stories strewn about that were either just plain weird and not particularly scary, cliché or boring, but there was never a shortage of excitement and surprises in nearly every story and volume.

 Another great thing about these stories is that not all of them end with the whole ‘everyone dies’ trope.
-While many people do die in these series, some survive their ordeals and it’s actually interesting to be on the edge of your seat for these stories because Emi Ishikawa, the author and artist of the series, really does a great job of making many of the characters likable and interesting, which just makes the stories all the more frightening because she shows time and again that she’s not afraid to kill off characters that are meant to be likable.
+While many people do die in this series, some survive their ordeals and it’s actually interesting to be on the edge of your seat for these stories because Emi Ishikawa, the author and artist of the series, really does a great job of making many of the characters likable and interesting, which just makes the stories all the more frightening because she shows time and again that she’s not afraid to kill off characters that are meant to be likable.

 Surprisingly, the series does have a few stories that actually have happy endings.
 I won’t name which ones, but a particular story involving a couple was one of my personal favorites because it just ended so nicely yet believably.